Haivision/srt/docs/API.md

 - `0`: relative to input rate (see `SRTO_INPUTBW`)
 - `>0`: absolute limit in B/s

-- *NOTE: This option has a default value of -1.
-Although in case when the stream rate is mostly constant it is recommended to use value 0 here and shape the bandwidth limit using `SRTO_INPUTBW` and `SRTO_OHEADBW` options.*
+- *NOTE: This option has a default value of -1, regardless of the mode.
+However for live streams it is typically recommended to set the value 0 here and rely on `SRTO_INPUTBW` and `SRTO_OHEADBW` options.
+However, if you want to do so, you should make sure that your stream has a rather constant bitrate, or changes are smooth at best, as high bitrate changes may work against the measurement.
+SRT cannot state that this is always the case for a live stream, therefore for safety reasons the default -1 remains even in live mode.*

 ---